 Visiting the archaeological site today isn’t remotely easy.
 The locally-owned Beast Wildlife Adventures by K’uk Tours offers a guided 5-day El Mirador trek for around US 380, but it involves long days of hiking through jungles infested with mosquitos, venomous snakes, and high heat and humidity.
-A full-day tour via helicopter requires less effort but could run you US 700+ per person.
 This explains why El Mirador is one of the least visited ancient Mayan sites.

 However you choose to get there, this remote archaeological site in Guatemala is well worth a visit.
 There are three huge temple complexes: The 157-foot tall “Los Monos,” the 180-foot tall “El Tigre,” and the 236-foot tall “La Danta” (which ranks among the largest ancient structures in the world).
 The pyramids have largely been reclaimed by the jungle, with trees growing out of the rocks.

 You can also see intricately carved stelae, beautiful stucco friezes, and wildlife such as tropical birds and curious howler monkeys along the way.
 And you’ll be amazed to realize what a vast percentage of the city has still never been excavated by archaeologists!